alex-mikhala/iOS-Curriculum/Workshop 1/Alex Edit.md

 - `Array` (ordered list)
 - `Dictionary` (list with key + value pairs)

-For more informations read [The Basics](https://docs.swift.org/swift-book/LanguageGuide/TheBasics.html), from the Swift Organization.
+For more information read [The Basics](https://docs.swift.org/swift-book/LanguageGuide/TheBasics.html), from the Swift Organization.

 ## Declarations

-In order to create a datatype we must declare it.
-If we don't declare it and try to use it, Xcode will complain telling you **Use of unresolved identifier 'x'** (where x is the variable name).
+To create a datatype we must declare it.
+If we don't declare it and try to use it, Xcode will complain telling you: **Use of unresolved identifier 'x'** (where x is the variable name).

 _This — by the way — is called a compilation error._

-In order to avoid this error, we have two ways of declaring a variable:
+This error can be avoided by declaring a variable in one of two ways:

 1. `let` (constant)
 2. `var` (variable)